quin2/famcad/README.md

 ## famcad

-build fun stuff with blocks. no, this isn't minecraft
+A simple CAD application designed for smartphones.
+No, this isn't minecraft.
+[Should be live here](https://quinnv.space/famcad/index.html)

 ## building
 * built with webpack and NPM